FAIR-MI/miiid-schema/README.md

 ## Credits

-The metadata schema is based on the metadata suggested in Pacheco, A. R., Pauvert, C., Kishore, D., & Segrè, D. (2022).
+The metadata schema is based on the metadata suggested in:

+> Pacheco, A. R., Pauvert, C., Kishore, D., & Segrè, D. (2022).
 Toward FAIR Representations of Microbial Interactions. *MSystems, 7*(5). <https://doi.org/10.1128/msystems.00659-22>.

 The schema is implemented using [LinkML](https://linkml.io) and the [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter).